Hurricane Matthew: Rising to the Challenge

 All of us at Jacksonville University send our best wishes, thoughts and prayers to those most affected by this storm.
 While a slight shift eastward in the final hours approaching our community may have spared us all the worst, it is clear that many of our family, friends, alums, partners and supporters were hit hard by this once-in-a-lifetime event.
 Let's please use the very best of modern technology to keep each other posted on our progress, whereabouts and improvements.

 Currently, on campus: water and power are back.
 Trees are being cleared.
 Signs and gates are being repaired.
 All residence halls and apartments are open and at full strength.
-Dining is up and running in the Riverview Cafe, Waves and our new Starbucks.
+Dining is up and running in the Riverview Dining Hall, Waves and our new Starbucks.
 Our beautifully manicured grounds and welcoming landscaping are being put back in proper order, great thanks to our partners and hundreds and hundreds of student volunteers (!) this very morning.
 Encouraging.

 Classes begin again first thing tomorrow morning, Tuesday.
 Full class schedule.
 Full work schedule.
 Back to the business of educating the next generation of leaders.
 I join our fine faculty and staff in resuming our version of "normal."